 Money is a bit of a taboo subject in our society, but is a key part of our well-being.
 Money can’t make you happy, but it’s hard to be happy if it is a source of constant stress in your life.
-In this three-part series, we will share the secrets of how to manage your money successfully.
-Think of this as a crash course in investing for beginners.
+In this three-part series, we want to empower people with basic financial knowledge so that they can live the life they want.
+Think of this as a crash course in financial planning for beginners.

 There are no shortcuts or get-rich-quick schemes to be found here – just advice that we have found to be useful over the years.
 After reading our three-part series you will have a good idea on how to start investing.

 Before we dive in it is important for you to accept an important fact.

 The majority of people will never achieve financial freedom through working at their jobs.

 We’re not saying you need to start your own company or always have a side-hustle.
 What we are saying is that you need to learn how to properly save and invest your money.
 You will need to overcome your innate desire to be a big consumer, and develop (and stick to!) a plan that will provide you with financial freedom.